 If you’re flying your pet yourself, this can be quite tricky to do, especially if you’re also flying on the original flight.
 In this scenario, flying your pet with a pet transport company will make the change a lot easier, especially if your pet needs to stay in a kennel overnight.
 Ideally the company would reach out to you to recommend the change.

-Other difficult scenarios, such as flight cancellations or issues with the health certificate meaning your pet’s flight needs to be delayed, are more easily handled by a pet transport company.
+Other difficult scenarios, such as flight cancellations or issues with the health certificate meaning your pet’s flight needs to be delayed, are more easily handled by a pet transport service.

 One of the main reasons that people do not use a pet transport company is due to the additional cost.
 International pet transport, especially in cargo, is usually quite expensive to start with, and you can save money by organising everything yourself, if that option is available.